 Who are you and what do you do?

 What led you to starting a distillery?
-What keeps you excited about it?
+What keeps you excited?

-If people want to connect with you, where should we point them?
+If someone wants to connect with you, where should we send them?